brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/uiux/uiux_spec.md

 - **FRD Traceability**: FRD-3.3.1, FRD-3.3.2
 - **Key Features**: API management, performance alerts, integration status.

 Each screen is designed with user-centric design principles, ensuring that all interactions are intuitive and efficient.
-The catalogue supports the strategic objectives of FY.WB.Midway by facilitating seamless operations and informed decision-making through well-structured and accessible interfaces.
+The catalogue supports the strategic objectives of LSOMigrator by facilitating seamless operations and informed decision-making through well-structured and accessible interfaces.

 ## 3. Information Architecture